Experience Ontario’s Black histories in a whole new light

 Visiting hours: Monday – Friday, 8:30 a.m. to 5:00 p.m.

 Illuminate Black is a celebration of Black joy, Black culture and Black resilience.
-Through artifacts, archival records and colourful design, visitors will encounter stories from the earliest Black arrivals to the present day.
-From freedom seekers to agricultural labourers, professionals, performers and entrepreneurs, these diverse narratives are personal and community-wide.
+Through artifacts, archival records and immersive interactives, visitors will encounter stories from the earliest Black arrivals to the present day.
+From freedom seekers to agricultural labourers, professionals, performers and entrepreneurs, these diverse narratives are personal and community wide.

-The exhibit features several distinct areas, each space focusing on topics like migration, anti-Black racism, and cultural expression.
+The exhibit features several distinct areas, each space focusing on topics like migration, cultural expression, anti-Black racism and activism.
 Displays combine photographs, physical objects, video recordings and interactives to provide a rich, multi-sensory experience.
-Visitors can step into dynamic spaces like a barber shop, a kitchen and a U.N.I.A. hall.
-There’s also a reflection space where visitors can pause and think about the exhibit.
+Visitors can step into dynamic spaces like a barber shop (pictured above), a kitchen and a U.N.I.A.
+(Universal Negro Improvement Association) Liberty Hall.
+There’s also a reflection space where visitors can pause and reflect on the exhibit.

 “Illuminating the lengthy history of the everyday lives of Black Canadians removes us from the shadows of the unfamiliar, from the footnotes of history, and firmly places our presence in the spotlight . . .”